yakatyansh/amfoss-tasks/Task-05/readme.md

 # C debugging
 Before starting this, I had no idea about C at all.
-But with the help of CS50 and the documentation with the task.
+But with the help of the  documentation with the task.
 I was able to pull this task off.
 It was fun